steven-solomon/soonernotfaster/content/posts/which-type-of-tests-should-you-write.md

 tags: ['testing']
 ---

-When test driving a system, it can be tricky to know which type of test to use and when.
+When test-driving a system, it can be tricky to know which type of test to use and when.
 Rather than talk about the [testing pyramid](https://martinfowler.com/bliki/TestPyramid.html), I want to focus on the questions we want answers to.

 Below I have organized feature tests, integration tests and unit tests by the questions that they answer.